mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 ## BOM Notes

 <b>Gate driver resistors (R1, R2, etc):</b> The BOM specifies three
 options for these resistors.
-My original design calls for a very resistance value (4.7 Ohms - just plain Ohms, <i>not</i> K Ohms), selected for fast MOSFET switching.
-However, some early experiences suggest that a higher value is needed to protect the UCC27524P driver chip from excessive power draw when using a MOFSET with a higher gate charge.
-The highest value listed in the alternatives, 200 Ohms, is the safest in this sense, but it slows down the MOSFET switching times, which might have the undesirable trade-off of making the MOSFET run hot during PWM operation.
-The middle value, 47 Ohms, is mostly there for experimental purposes.
-Further testing is required; at the moment, the 200 Ohm is probably the safest choice.
+The recommended value is 200 Ohm.
+Line items for 4.7 Ohms and 47 Ohms are also included for reference, with zero quantity.
+The tradeoff in choosing a resistor value is that lower values yield faster MOSFET switching transitions during PWM operation, reducing MOSFET heating, but higher values are more protective of the UCC27524P gate driver chip.
+According to the UCC27524 data sheet, the chip should be compatible with very low gate resistor values, as low as zero Ohms, but early testing suggested that there's a risk of overloading the chip when a MOSFET with high gate capacitance is combined with a small gate resistor.
+The recommended 200 Ohms appears to be a good middle ground that yields cool MOSFET operation without risk of UCC27524 damage, even for high-capacitance MOSFETs.

 <b>IR emitter:</b> Two IR emitters are listed.
 You only need one.
-I've tested with TSAL6400 in the past.
-VSLB4940 is a newer part with higher luminosity, so it might improve transmission range somewhat.
-I still need to test it, though, so I'm leaving the older tested part in the list for now.
+TSAL6400 is the one specified for the original KL25Z boards, so it's a known quantity.
+VSLB4940 is a newer part with higher luminosity specs, it might improve transmission range somewhat.
+It works well in my initial testing, yielding at least 10 feet of transmission range with the random consumer electronics gear I tried it with, so I'm recommending it as the reference part.
+I'm leaving TSAL6400 in the BOM with quantity zero for reference, and as a backup in case VSLB4940 isn't readily available when you go shopping.

 <b>MTA-156 and MTA-100 connectors:</b> The BOM includes the pin header
 <b>and</b> matching IDC wire housing for each connector.
 The wire